 - Wendy Duerfeldt Schutte, Assistant Dean of Business and Fiscal Affairs, Hixson-Lied College of Fine and Performing Arts (through Fall 2018)

-- Christina Fielder, Director, Arts and Sciences Advising Center (through Fall 2018)
+- Christina Fielder, Senior Director of Advising & Student Success, College of Arts and Sciences (through Fall 2018)

 - Gary Kebbel, Professor, College of Journalism and Mass Communications (through Fall 2019)